serverlessworkflow/specification/specification.md

 **(1) Workflow execution starts**: Workflow data is passed to our "WaitForCustomerToArrive" event state as data input.
 Workflow executes its starting state, namely the "WaitForCustomerToArrive" event state.

-The event state **stateDataFilter** is invoked to filter its data input.
+The event state **dataFilter** is invoked to filter its data input.
 The filters "input" expression is evaluated and selects only the "greetings" data.
 The rest of the state data input should be disregarded.

 At this point our state data should be: